 Osama Bin Laden is dead.
-The Americans can now, atleast temporarily, heave a sigh of relief and I am doing some form of cheering myself.
-The holidays had been good, a moto trip around Bournemouth, Poole and Swanage and while I´ve been battered by the wind during the trip, I am feeling sunny about starting an internship this week at Phaidon Press with the digital marketing team.
+The Americans can now, at least temporarily, heave a sigh of relief and I am doing some form of cheering myself.
+The holidays had been good, a motorcycle trip around Bournemouth, Poole and Swanage and while I've been battered by the wind during the trip, I am feeling sunny about starting an internship this week at Phaidon Press with the digital marketing team.

 I got to experience how a British production team work and I must say, the British like to take things in stride.
 They are so calm and well-mannered - but I do miss the pandemonium of Filipino productions and the food!